Winning Photos from the 2018 SLAC Physics Photowalk

 The SLAC Photowalk took a group of photographers, both amateur and professional, behind the scenes to photograph SLAC's world-class science facilities, including the world's longest linear accelerator, the Linac Coherent Light Source (LCLS) and the Stanford Synchrotron Radiation Lightsource (SSRL).
 The three winning photos will compete in the Global Physics Photowalk against photos taken at other big scientific labs around the world.
 In addition to the three winners, seven other SLAC Photowalk pictures were named as runners-up and seven more as honorable mentions.
 SLAC also invited a group of employees to participate in the photowalk event and though not eligible for the global competition, three photos at the bottom of the page were chosen as staff winners.

-To see winning photos from the other participating labs and vote for your favorite to win the Global Physics Photowalk People's Choice award, visit the Global Physics Photowalk page at Interactions.org.
+To see winning photos from the other participating labs, visit the Global Physics Photowalk page at Interactions.org.